oblivisheee/vae-training-nasnet/README.md

 This repository contains a script for training a Variational Autoencoder (VAE) using the NASNetLarge neural network architecture.
 The script is designed for flexibility and customization, making it suitable for various image generation tasks.

+Will be in development for a unchosen time.

 ## Authors
 - [integai](https://github.com/integai)
 - [oblivisheee](https://github.com/oblivisheee)